 The work presented in this paper has been funded by AGFA HealthCare in the scope of the DiagVis project.
-We thank Rainer Wegenkittl, Lukas Mroz and Matej Mlejnek (AGFA HealthCare) for their collaboration and for providing various CT data sets.
+We would like to thank Rainer Wegenkittl, Lukas Mroz and Matej Mlejnek (AGFA HealthCare) for their collaboration and for providing various CT data sets.
 Additional data sets are courtesy of OsiriX's DICOM sample image sets website [1].